 We’re a perfect example of this.
-From 2007 to 2010, Mrs. PT and I successfully paid off our student loans from college, our car loans, and we’ve saved up a solid amount in our retirement accounts.
+In the past three years, Mrs. PT and I successfully paid off our student loans from college, our car loans, and we’ve saved up a solid amount in our retirement accounts.

 Had I not started my part-time business, I’m confident we would still be in debt, and our savings wouldn’t be on track.

 3. You Become a Producer vs a Consumer

 This is probably my favorite thing about a part-time gig.
 Your focus shifts from consuming to producing.
 With an idle eight hours of time in our day it’s easy focus on consuming.
 Even if you’re not out consuming financially, you’re consuming too much entertainment, too much food, etc.